wizcamp/wizcamp-realms-demo/session-guides/SESSION-01.md

 ### 💡 Why This Matters

 **Codespaces** give everyone the same setup — no more "it works on my machine" drama.
-When you launch a Codespace, it spins up a fresh cloud environment with all the tools and dependencies you need pre-installed, so you can focus on building.
-Best part, if you mess something up, just delete and start fresh.
+If you mess something up, just delete and start fresh.
+It's like having a reset button for your entire dev environment.
 You will use this Codespace for all sessions.

 ### 🏆 Bonus Challenge